wanchoo93/wanchoo93.github.io/_pages/about.md

 Research Interest
 -----
-I am interested in developing explainable deep learning solutions, in particular natural language processing, computer vision, robotics and Human-Computer Interaction.
-My ambition is to bring the dream of intelligent and autonomous systems closer to reality by leveraging multi-disciplinary research to study ideas from statistical physics, optimization, computer vision, control theory and motion-planning.
+I am interested in developing explainable deep learning solutions, in particular applications of natural language processing alone or in collaboration with computer vision, robotics and Human-Computer Interaction.
+My ambition is to bring the dream of intelligent and autonomous systems closer to reality by leveraging multi-disciplinary research.

 I am intrigued by those challenging research problems whose applications revolve around physical and mental well-being of the society.
 In my ongoing master’s thesis I aim to compare the health and lifestyle of people before and after the pandemic hit the world with special focus on risks associated with cardio-vascular disease using Natural Language Processing.
 More details about my ongoing Master's Thesis can be found [here](https://wanchoo93.github.io/teaching/2016-spring-teaching-3).

-I would love to develop systems that belong in (a) the intersection of natural language and computer vision and (b) developing scalable computational language models utilizing large-scale user generated text on social media platforms.
-For instance, creating a framework that can intelligently comprehend and interpret the driving environment visuals, recognize hazardous or abnormal scene and forecast the outcome in order to respond with utmost efficiency.
-This is equivalent to envisioning a smart machine utilizing image recognition and semantics to prevent locomotive crashes in real time.
-I believe that social media platforms such as Reddit and Twitter that are a rich ecological source of human interactions can offer large volumes of unbiased conversations that can be summarized using NLP.
+I would love to develop systems that belong in:
+* The intersection of natural language and computer vision:
+  * For instance creating a framework that can intelligently comprehend and interpret the driving environment visuals, recognize hazardous or abnormal scene and forecast the outcome in order to respond with utmost efficiency.
+This is equivalent to envisioning a smart machine utilizing image recognition and semantics to prevent locomotive crashes in real time
+* Developing scalable computational language models utilizing large-scale user generated text on social media platforms:
+  * I believe that social media platforms such as Reddit and Twitter that are a rich ecological source of human interactions can offer large volumes of unbiased conversations that can be summarized using NLP.
+They can help form targeted messaging and mitigation strategies especially during crises and public health emergencies

 Affiliations